Skip to content

 • J-Curve: Private equity investments tend to follow a pattern called the J-curve, where they will produce negative cash flows in the early years, due to capital calls and management fees paid before there is a chance for the investment to generate returns.5 It may take several years until underlying investments are marked up to their current value or gains realized through exit transactions.

-• Liquidity and Volatility: Private equity tends to be a long-term, relatively illiquid investment because a strategy can take years to play out, requiring capital to be locked up for long periods of time.
-The GP controls the investment decisions, and an LP may only be able to exit the partnership in a secondary market that may have limited buyers, if any, or at a discount to the stated value.
-Private equity investments tend to be valued only periodically by the owners of the company, as opposed to public equity investments which are valued daily or in real time.
-This can make private equity investments appear less volatile in a portfolio but should not be confused with potential underlying volatility in the real value of the asset.
+• Liquidity: Private equity tends to be a long-term, relatively illiquid investment because a strategy can take years to play out, requiring capital to be locked up for long periods of time.
+The asset manager, or GP, controls the investment decisions, and an LP may only be able to exit the partnership in a secondary market that may have limited buyers, if any, or at a discount to the stated value.

 • Business Risk: All stages of private equity investments come with some level of business risk.
 For example, a business at the venture capital stage may not prove to be viable or competitive; in buyout or distressed transactions the company may not be able to successfully restructure to add value.